 USC cancels 2024 commencement ceremony

-University of Southern California announced it will be canceling its main graduation ceremony planned for May 10, 2024, due to "new safety measures."
+The University of Southern California announced Thursday that it will cancel its main graduation ceremony, planned for May 10, 2024, due to "new safety measures."

-The announcement comes amid the controversy surrounding the valedictory address and pro-Palestinian demonstrators on campus.
+The announcement comes amid the controversy surrounding the valedictorian address and pro-Palestinian demonstrators on campus.

+Last week, USC decided to bar biomedical engineering major and valedictorian Asna Tabassum, who is Muslim, from speaking because of security concerns.
+In a letter sent to college administrators, critics accused her of posting links and views on social media that promoted "antisemitic and anti-Zionist rhetoric."

+Over 50 student organizations signed a letter written in support of Tabassum, who last week accused USC of caving to hatred.

 "With the new safety measures in place this year, the time needed to process the large number of guests coming to campus will increase substantially," the school wrote in an announcement.
 "As a result, we will not be able to host the main stage ceremony that traditionally brings 65,000 students, families, and friends to our campus all at the same time and during a short window from 8:30 a.m. to 10 a.m."